 4f.
 The UAS NF sends an Authentication Request to the USS.
 The Authentication Request shall include the GPSI, the CAA-Level UAV ID and the transparent container.

-NOTE: Multiple round-trip messages (4a to 4f) may be as required by the authentication method used by USS.
+NOTE: Multiple round-trip messages (4a to 4f) may be needed as required by the authentication method used by USS.
+The method used to authenticate the UE and the content of Auth Message are out of scope of 3GPP.

 Editor's note: If multiple authentication methods are supported, it is FFS how an authentication method is negotiated/selected.
 If only one authentication method is supported, the details of steps 4a-4b will be updated accordingly.

 5. The USS sends the UAS NF an Authentication Response message.
-The Authentication Response shall include the GPSI, the UAA result (success/failure), the authorized CAA-level UAV ID, the USS Identifier, and a transparent container composed of Authorization Payload to the UAV.
+The Authentication Response shall include the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, the USS Identifier, and a transparent container composed of Authorization Payload to the UAV.
+Optionally, the Authentication Response may include a new authorized CAA-level UAV ID.

-If UAA successful, the UAS NF stores the UAV UEs’ UAA context, includes the GPSI, USS Identifer (and the binding with the GPSI) and the CAA-level UAV ID (and the binding with the GPSI).
+If UUAA successful, the UAS NF stores the UAV UEs’ UUAA context, includes the GPSI, USS Identifer (and the binding with the GPSI) and the CAA-level UAV ID (and the binding with the GPSI).

+The transparent container contains UAS security information.
+The content of security information (e.g. key material to help establish security between the UAV and USS/UTM) is not in 3GPP scope

 Editor's note: the content of the transparent container is FFS.

-6. The UAS NF sends the SMF an Authentication Response message, including the GPSI, the UAA result (success/failure), the authorized CAA-level UAV ID, and the transparent container received in step 5.
+6. The UAS NF sends the SMF an Authentication Response message, including the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, and the transparent container received in step 5.

 The SMF stores the results, together with the GPSI and the UAS-ID

-7. The PDU Session establishment continues and completes.
+7. The SMF sends the UUAA result (success/failure) and transparent container received in step 5 to the UE.
+The message(s) used in step 7 and and any further actions the SMF takes are given in TS 23.256 [aa].

-Figure X.x.x.3-1: UAA Procedure during PDU Session Establishment
+Figure X.x.x.3-1: UUAA Procedure during PDU Session Establishment

+*** END OF CHANGES ***